Chapter (books)

 Books of Sahih Bukhari, featuring 3882 chapters.

 A chapter (capitula in Latin; sommaires in French) is any of the main thematic divisions within a writing of relative length, such as a book of prose, poetry, or law.
 A book with chapters (not to be confused with the chapter book) may have multiple chapters that respectively comprise discrete topics or themes.
 In each case, chapters can be numbered, titled, or both.
 An example of a chapter that has become well known is "Down the Rabbit-Hole", which is the first chapter from Alice's Adventures in Wonderland.

 History of chapter titles

 Many ancient books had neither word divisions nor chapter divisions.
 In ancient Greek texts, some manuscripts began to add summaries and make them into tables of contents with numbers, but the titles did not appear in the text, only their numbers.
 Some time in the fifth century CE, the practice of dividing books into chapters began.
 Jerome (d.
-420) is said to use the term capitulum to refer to numbered chapter headings and index capitulorum to refer to tables of contents.
+420) is said to have used the term capitulum to refer to numbered chapter headings and index capitulorum to refer to tables of contents.
 Augustine did not divide his major works into chapters, but in the early sixth century, Eugippius did.
 Medieval manuscripts often had no titles, only numbers in the text and a few words, often in red, following the number.